 A Simple Stir-fry of just beef and Thai Basil, but bursting with so much flavor and spice.
-This is one my favorite dishes and I love the simplicity of Pad Kra Pao.
-Always serve it with a crispy fried egg and you have yourself an authentic Thai meal.
+Always serve it with a crispy fried egg and you have an authentic Thai meal.

+This is one of my favorite dishes and I love the simplicity of Pad Kra Pao.
 After several attempts, I perfected my Pad Ka Proa Neu recipe- Thai Basil with Beef.
 This recipe is what you’ll find on food carts in Thailand and it’s always very spicy!
-My previous post of Thai Basil Chicken, is what is commonly served here in restaurants.
+My previous post of Thai Basil Chicken is what’s commonly served here in restaurants.
 It’s still really good with onions, peppers, and veggies, but this version is much simpler and authentic.
 My hubby loves this dish and when we go visit my family we almost always have it for breakfast.
-Yes, we eat crazy spicy food for breakfast!
+Yes, we eat spicy food for breakfast!

 The step I was missing in my recipe testing was marinating the meat.
 You don’t have to marinate for long, but it makes a big difference in the taste.
 I placed 1 tbsp of Oyster Sauce and 1 tbsp Golden Mountain Soy Sauce with the beef and let it marinate while I prepped the other ingredients.
 This is a fast dish, and you need to have everything prepped before cooking.
 This is pretty much a general rule for any stir fry dishes.